Western red-legged thrush

-The red-legged thrush (Turdus plumbeus) is a species of bird in the family Turdidae.
-Native to the Caribbean, it is found in the Bahamas, Cayman Islands, Cuba, Dominica, Hispaniola (the Dominican Republic and Haiti) and Puerto Rico.
+The Western red-legged thrush (Turdus plumbeus) is a species of bird in the family Turdidae.
+Native to the Caribbean, it is found in the Bahamas, Cayman Islands, and Cuba.
 It formerly occurred on the Swan Islands, Honduras, but was extirpated there.

-In Puerto Rico, the red-legged thrush is known as zorzal de patas coloradas.

 Taxonomy

 The red-legged thrush was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under its current binomial name Turdus plumbeus.
 Linnaeus based his account of the "red leg'd thrush" that had been described and illustrated by the English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands.
 The specific epithet is Latin meaning "leaden", "plumbeous" or "lead-coloured".
+It was formerly considered conspecific with the eastern red-legged thrush but in 2025 the species was split in two by AviList and Clements checklist based on differences in plumage and genetics.